 Tools to Make Outlook Even More Useful

-If all the great features in Outlook, even the lesser-known ones, that make Outlook so much more powerful than Mail and other desktop email clients.
-Are these features not enough for you, we’ve covered some useful third-party Outlook tools that add functionality to Outlook or improve existing features.
-And don’t forget about the basics, like adding an email signature.
+Are all the great features in Outlook, even the lesser-known ones, that make Outlook so much more powerful than Mail and other desktop email clients.
+Are these features not enough for you?
+No problem.
+We have covered some useful third-party Outlook tools that add functionality to Outlook, improve existing features, or perform certain tasks better than Outlook does, such as merge multiple Microsoft Outlook PST files.